 I often recommend using a photo that is relevant to location (particularly for big cities) such as a city skyline or something related to your industry.
 I would recommend using a stock image site to get ideas as well as looking at other professionals in your field on LinkedIn to see if something strikes your interest.

-Professional Business Headshots Tips: What Should I Wear In My LinkedIn Headshot, What To Wear For Linkedin Headshot, Linkedin Headshot Outfit,
+What Should I Wear In My LinkedIn Headshot (Outfit Ideas, Examples)

 Wardrobe is key in a headshot even though most headshots only feature a sliver of the outfit, attire.
 The main thing to look out for is not to clash clothing colors with your skin tone nor background.
 Stay away from loud patterns.